bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 By now the whole affair was in the open.
 She never let her dislike for him come out into the open.

+* double adj. clauses
+But there are healthy things you can do to change your life that don't revolve around numbers on a scale.
+There are so many works you can do to help the teams that don't need to take long time.

+* Not (-ing)...
+But...
+Not discounting the benefis of exercise, but you should do it scientfically.

+* adj. clause: ...that...
+You must make the decision by yourself that could affect your career in the future.

+* Which/What... do you think...?
+Which of the resolutions in the article do you think would be most valuable to your life?
+Why?
+Do you think which of the resolutions in the article would be most valuable to your life?
+Why?
+What a reason in the event do you think could be the keypoint?

 # Janurary 4,5: Life Lessons From Nature
 * Questions: